314 Action

-314 Action is a progressive political action committee (PAC) that seeks to elect science, technology, engineering, and mathematics-educated Democrats to higher office in the United States.
+314 Action is a political action committee (PAC) that seeks to elect science, technology, engineering, and mathematics-educated Democrats to higher office in the United States.

 The group gets its name from the first three digits of the mathematical constant pi (π).

 History

 The organization was founded in 2016 by researcher Shaughnessy Naughton.
 Naughton is a business owner and a chemist who unsuccessfully ran for Congress as a Democrat in Pennsylvania's 8th congressional district in 2014 and 2016.
 She founded the group due to her worry about the election of Donald Trump and Trump's refusal to name any climate change experts to his cabinet, claiming that Trump is "anti-science".

-314 Action has stated that the organization was inspired by EMILY's List.
+314 Action has stated that the organization was inspired by EMILY's List, a political action committee that seeks to elect pro-choice Democratic women to public office.
 The express goal is to increase the number of STEM-educated Democrats elected to public office.
 They have stated that they will only support Democrats, and will refuse to work with or contribute to any Republican candidate.
-Citing the Democratic Party's support of green politics, Naughton stated, “We felt we had to pick a team” arguing that science cannot remain above politics because "politics is not above bringing itself into science".
+Citing the Democratic Party's support of green politics, Naughton stated, "We felt we had to pick a team" arguing that science cannot remain above politics because "politics is not above bringing itself into science".
 As of 2024, they have exclusively supported Democratic candidates and organizations supporting them.

 In 2025, 314 Action announced plans to elect 100 new physicians to office by 2030.
 The campaign, "Guardians of Public Health" is co-chaired by Hawaii Governor Dr. Josh Green and Representative Lauren Underwood (IL-14).